MicrosoftDocs/win32/desktop-src/TermServ/consoles-vs-terminals.md

 ### WDDM graphics adapters and terminals

-To get graphics out of a remote terminal, you need a [Windows Display Driver Model](/windows-hardware/drivers/display/windows-vista-display-driver-model-design-guide) (WDDM) driver to configure your virtual monitor settings.
+To get graphics out of a remote terminal, you need a console [Windows Display Driver Model](/windows-hardware/drivers/display/windows-vista-display-driver-model-design-guide) (WDDM) indirect driver to configure your virtual monitor settings.

 WDDM drivers can duplicate either or both render capabilities (WDDM Render Only Driver)  and display capabilities (WDDM Display Only Driver/[WDDM Indirect Display Driver](/windows-hardware/drivers/display/indirect-display-driver-model-overview)) of the remote terminal in your session window.
 For example, if the remote monitor supports 1080p at 60Hz, the session window can render its graphics at that specification despite the local monitor having different capabilities.